pablofernandezbonnett/learning/labs/kotlin-backend-examples/README.md

 Focus:

-- lost update
+- lost update, where one write silently overwrites another because both started from stale data
-- optimistic locking
+- optimistic locking, where you detect a conflicting write at save time and retry or reject it
-- pessimistic locking
+- pessimistic locking, where you lock the row early because the business rule is too important to risk concurrent change

 ### `jvm/concurrency`